rabbitmq/rabbitmq-jms-client/README.md

 # Java JMS Client for RabbitMQ

+**WIP warning**: open sourcing of RabbitMQ JMS repositories is a work-in-progress.
+There are currently no publicly released Maven artifacts and compliance test suite is still not open source.

 ## Overview

 This is a JMS 1.1 client library for RabbitMQ, working in concert with [rabbitmq-jms-topic-exchange](https://github.com/rabbitmq/rabbitmq-jms-topic-exchange),